 Note: You can enter and exit Thailand from any borders provided you do it within 30 days, i.e. You enter Thai via Bukit Kayu Hitam and exited using the Wang Kelian border.

-The process is quite simple to be honest and you may want to skip border crossing on Malaysian public holidays as the waiting que at the border can be long and you may just stuck there for hours.
+The process is quite simple, to be honest and you may want to skip border crossing on Malaysian public holidays as the waiting queue at the border can be long and you may just be stuck there for hours.
 Alternatively, go to other small borders such as in Wang Kelian etc as they may not be busy as Bukit Kayu Hitam / Dan Nok border.

 Do I need Compulsory Motor insurance (CMI) for my vehicle?